-Project title Period Countries involved Budget total Funding source Objectives Short description Development of Fishery Information System (FIS) web- enabled database 2012-2016 Local US\$ 81,000 International NGOs To develop an integrated database to enter and compile fishery information The database is constructed modular.
-At the heart of the database is the Vessel Registry information, linked to Vessel Licenses, logbook data, fish purchase data.
-The database will also allow issuing fishing licenses and catch certificates required for export to EU Development of SKJ Harvest Control Rules 2013-2015 Local US\$ 75,000 Int'l NGOs and local industry To improve SKJ reference points, and develop harvest control rules through Management Strategy Evaluations A consultant is hired to develop SKJ MSE work in collaboration with the IOTC Secretariat and WPM Group (see Adam et al. 2013, Nokome and Adam, 2014) Bycatch sampling Programme 2014/205 (Initially) Maldives US\$ 25,000 IPNLF To observe and sample bycatch in pole-and-line fishery Observers take part on regular fishing trips to observe and measure the total catch, including species composition of tuna catch.
+Project title Period Countries involved Budget total Funding source Objectives Short description Development of Fishery Information System (FIS) web- enabled database 2012-2018 Local US\$ 81,000 International NGOs To develop an integrated database to enter and compile fishery information This brand new database is developed to accommodate logbook data collection currently in place.
+It also allows to monitor vessel registry and issue fishing license.
+Development of SKJ Harvest Control Rules 2013-2015 Local US\$ 75,000 IPNLF / MSPEA / ABNJ / IOTC Evaulation of management procedures with a view to develop harvest control rules for SKJ A consultant is hired to develop SKJ MSE work in collaboration with the IOTC Secretariat and WPM Group (see Adam et al. 2013, Nokome and Adam, 2014 and Nokome and dam 2015) Bycatch sampling Programme 2014-2016 Maldives US\$ 100,000 IPNLF To observe and sample bycatch in pole-and-line Observers take part on regular fishing trips to observe and measure the total catch, fishery including species composition of tuna catch.
 A sampling protocol has been established for observations, sampling, and recording on database of both the catch and bycatch including the livebait fishery, valid to meet IOTC observer criteria.
+Port Sampling Progrmme 2015-2016 Maldives US\$ 30,000 WWF To increase the size sampling effort in the Maldives Porta-samplers are based in major landing site in the Maldives, where size sampling takes 5 days a week.